exercism/python/concepts/bitwise-operators/about.md

 ## [`Shift operators`][bitwise-shift-operators]

-The left-shift operator `x << y` simply moves all the bits in `x` by `y` places to the left, filling the new gaps with zeros.
+The left-shift operator `x << y` moves all the bits in `x` by `y` places to the left, filling the new gaps with zeros.
-Note that this is arithmetically identical to multiplying a number by `2**y`.
+Note that this is arithmetically identical to multiplying a number by `(2**y)`.

 The right-shift operator `x >> y` does the opposite.
-This is arithmetically identical to integer division `x // 2**y`.
+This is arithmetically identical to integer division `x // (2**y)`.

-Keep in mind the previous section on negative numbers and their pitfalls when shifting.
+Keep in mind the previous section on negative numbers and their pitfalls when shifting them in Python.

 ```python